iaincollins/iaincollins/README.md

 # 🧔‍♂️ Personal profile

-I live in [Edinburgh, Scotland](https://www.google.com/maps/place/Edinburgh/@55.9412083,-3.2053387,12z/data=!3m1!4b1!4m6!3m5!1s0x4887b800a5982623:0x64f2147b7ce71727!8m2!3d55.953252!4d-3.188267!16zL20vMDJtNzc?entry=ttu&g_ep=EgoyMDI1MTExMi4wIKXMDSoASAFQAw%3D%3D) and I work as an Associate Technical Director at the game development studio [Scopely](https://scopely.com).
+I live in [Edinburgh, Scotland](https://www.google.com/maps/place/Edinburgh/@55.9412083,-3.2053387,12z/data=!3m1!4b1!4m6!3m5!1s0x4887b800a5982623:0x64f2147b7ce71727!8m2!3d55.953252!4d-3.188267!16zL20vMDJtNzc?entry=ttu&g_ep=EgoyMDI1MTExMi4wIKXMDSoASAFQAw%3D%3D) and work as an Associate Technical Director at the game studio [Scopely](https://scopely.com).

-Prior to joining Scopely in 2025, I worked as an [Engineering Manager](https://www.linkedin.com/in/iaincollins) at [Unity](https://unity.com/) on Game Backend running services like like authentication, storage, and socio-competitive services and SDKs, used by thousands of production games on all major mobile, console and desktop platforms.
+Prior to joining Scopely, I was an [Engineering Manager](https://www.linkedin.com/in/iaincollins) at [Unity](https://unity.com/) on Game Backend running services like like authentication, storage, and socio-competitive services and SDKs, used by thousands of production games on all major mobile, console and desktop platforms.

 For over 25 years I've been creating, maintaining, and contributing to open-source software, ranging from small libraries to popular frameworks, desktop and server applications, and civic tech projects.
-Most of my personal projects on GitHub are small side projects I work on for fun, and sometimes to inform my work.
+Most of my personal projects on GitHub are small side projects I work on for fun and sometimes to inform my work.

-<i>Some of the open source software I've created has been used in products and services by a wide range of organisations including IBM, ChatGPT, Unity as well as to support projects from Amnesty International, Friends of the Earth, the ISU (International Space University) and in thousands of open source projects.
+<i>Some of the free open source software I've created has been used in products and services from a wide range of organisations including IBM, ChatGPT, Unity as well and by organisations including Amnesty International, Friends of the Earth, the ISU (International Space University) and in thousands of open source projects.

-The majority of work on open source is non-commercial in nature but some of it has been supported by funding from government departments and NGOs and others from larger grants from organisations like Google; all  work that has been sponsored should be acknowledged in the relevant respository or attatched to the relevant organistation.</i>
+The majority of my work on open source is non-commercial in nature but some of it has been supported by funding from government departments and NGOs and others from larger grants from organisations like Google; all sponsored work should have acknowledgement in the relevant respository or attatched to the relevant organistation.</i>

 ### Links